mhassaan/mini_bank/README.md

 + **Count Bits:**

-  In order to rub testcase 1 use the following command from IRB.
+  In order to run testcase 1 use the following command from IRB.

   count_bits('path_to_pic')